-Note: Above The Fresh Palate is Michigan’s premier fine arts gallery, Art in the Loft.
+Note: Above The Fresh Palate’s first floor location is Michigan’s premier fine arts gallery, Art in the Loft.
 Step inside the 7,000 square feet space to see the lovely works of local artisans.
 Art in the Loft is available for private functions, too.

 Unique Attractions Near Alpena

 Kneabe’s Mmmunchy Krunchy Apple Farm houses all things related to apples–from apple picking to cider, donuts to the Mac’n’Squasher apple slingshot, and everything in between.
 Pick your favorite pastry and coffee drink to enjoy in the rustic restaurant, and then let the kids take a pony or wagon ride outside near the apple orchards.

 I had my first taste of a cider donut from this gem, and let me tell you, they are freaking delicious.

 Located on the same property as Kneabe’s Mmmunchy Krunchy Apple Farm is Twisted Roots Hard Cider.
 Sip from a wide array of tasty hard ciders and enjoy a wood-fired pizza piled high with toppings of your choice.
 Twisted Roots has a bustling atmosphere and is a fun place to hang out.